+digital badge

-digital badge has the meaning given in the Continuing and Extra-Curricular means a method for packaging information about accomplishments, embedding it into portable image files as digital badges, and establishing resources for its validation.
+has the meaning given in the Continuing and Extra-Curricular Education Policy.
+At the date of this policy that is:

+means a method for packaging information about accomplishments, embedding it into portable image files as digital badges, and establishing resources for its validation.